relvaner/actor4j-core/Readme.md

 `Actor4j` solves a controlled shutdown by sending a termination message to the user actor (father node of all actors, tree structure), which results that the other subordinate actors are terminating in a cascade form.
 The actors themselves are responsible for an orderly handling of their termination.

 ## Actors, pattern matching and behaviour ##
 There are two possibilities to add actors to the actor system.
-On one hand, by specifying the class and its constructor (is then instantiated using reflection) or via a factory method.
+On one hand, by specifying the class and its constructor (is then instantiated by using reflection) or via a factory method.
 Both variants are passed to a dependency injection container, which can then instantiate the actors accordingly.
 Actors can be generated outside the actor system, these are automatically subordinated to the user actor (father of all user-generated actors).
 However, they can also be generated within an actor, but these are then child actors of the corresponding actor.
-After instantiation, they return a unique `UUID` (unambiguous identification of the actor).
+After instantiation, the function returns a unique `UUID` (unambiguous identification of the actor).
 ```java
 // over reflection
 system.addActor(MyActor.class, "MyActor", ...);